Ethnic Groups: Kpelle 20.3%, Bassa 13.4%, Grebo 10%, Gio 8%, Mano 7.9%, Kru 6%, Lorma 5.1%, Kissi 4.8%, Gola 4.4%, other 20.1% (2008 Census)

 In addition, as a UN member, the United States will pay another $245 million for UN peacekeeping operations.

-January 6, 2006 - Ellen Johnson Sirleaf takes office as Liberia's first elected female president, promising to break the cycle of violence.
+January 6, 2006 - Ellen Johnson Sirleaf takes office as Liberia's first elected female president.

 June 5, 2006 - The Liberian military announces that it will start recruiting female soldiers.